 — CONTACT FORM: If you have a question or comment about what I have written, and you want to keep it *for my eyes only*, please feel free to use the form below.
 The information you post will be e-mailed to me, and I will be happy to respond.

 NOTE: No attorney client relationship is established by sending this form, and while the attorney-client privilege (which keeps everything that you share confidential and private) attaches immediately when you contact me, I do not become your attorney until we sign a contract together.
 That being said, please do not state anything “incriminating” about your case when using this form, or more practically, in any e-mail.

-Motions to Quash ISP Subpoena Letters, Malibu Media Lawsuits, Rightscorp DMCA Settlement Notices, and Helping John Does.
+Motions to Quash ISP Subpoena Letters, Siemens Industry Software Lawsuits, Strike 3 Holdings Settlement Letters, and Helping John Does.